tpitale/swagger_yard/README.md

 end
 ```

 Then you can use these authorizations from your controller or actions in a controller.
-The name comes from either header or query plus the name of the key downcased/underscored.

 ```ruby
 #